2gclinton/2gclinton.github.io/_posts/2024-09-02-AI-UI-problem.markdown

 date:   2024-09-02 01:00:00 -0400
 categories: speculation
 ---
-A lot of people think that AI is a question of intelligence.
+A lot of people think that AI is all about intelligence.
 They believe that if the models get smarter, the Revolution will come from a massive influx of freely available intelligence on tap.
 Sounds plausible.

 I've been paying some attention to AI.
 I wasn't "into AI before it was cool" -- I'm not that far ahead.
 But I noticed the OpenAI playground before ChatGPT and I tried to create passing IB Literature essays with it at that point, which, by the way, was pretty challenging and took a couple hours to produce (via lots of copy and paste).
 But still felt like magic.
 Ah, the good old days of just last school year.